bbauska/W3Cx-3of5/README.md

 The <a href="https://www.w3.org/TR/mediacapture-streams/">getUserMedia API</a> is useful for controlling a Webcam video stream.

-This API is one component of the [WebRTC specification](https://www.w3.org/TR/webrtc/).
-When using getUserMedia, to manage a webcam with its video stream, we will always use it in conjunction with the <video> element.
-We could also use it with the <audio> element if we are only interested in using a microphone (i.e. from a computer), or any sound input .
+This API is one component of the <a href="https://www.w3.org/TR/webrtc/">WebRTC specification</a>.
+When using getUserMedia, to manage a webcam with its video stream, we will always use it in conjunction with the &lt;video&gt; element.
+We could also use it with the &lt;audio&gt; element if we are only interested in using a microphone (i.e. from a computer), or any sound input .

-The getUserMedia API, when dealing with video streams, is always used in conjunction with the <video> element.
+The getUserMedia API, when dealing with video streams, is always used in conjunction with the &lt;video&gt; element.

 <!------------------------------------------------------------------------------------------------>
 <!---------------------------- 106. simple web camera display (122) ------------------------------>